-The IRS has released its annual inflation adjustments for tax year 2022.
-(Revenue Procedure 2021-45)
+IRS has released its annual inflation adjustments for tax year 2023.
+(Revenue Procedure 2022-38)

 This includes the amount of LTC insurance premiums which are considered deductible health insurance premiums (the "Eligible Premium") and the tax-free benefit amount for "cash benefit" indemnity plan payments - what the IRS calls "per diem" plans.